-Today, companies providing life insurance coverage tend to have high-level services backed with a robust software system.
+Today, companies providing life insurance coverage tend to have high-level services backed by a robust software system.
 Modern people don’t want to spare their time on emailing, calling, or visiting their agents.
 They need clear and user-friendly systems allowing them to get relevant services online.
 Thus, along with new policies, products, and pricing, companies modernize or build brand new insurtech platforms.
-In this article, you can learn more about life insurance product development process and its peculiarities.
+In this article, you can learn more about the life insurance product development process and its peculiarities.

 When comparing two types of insurance, we may admit that universal life and whole life cost more than temporary insurance.
 Unlike term, permanent insurance lasts forever.
 As long as you pay your premiums, your family members are guaranteed to get the death benefit, no matter when you die.
 Permanent insurance provides cash value which may be accessed at any time for any reason.

 As insurance agencies strive to become more flexible to meet ever-changing market demand and conditions, they constantly look for innovation and ways to improve their products.
-In terms of better services and products, these companies, usually, choose two ways.
+In terms of better services and products, these companies usually choose two ways.
 Firstly, they can provide better services and products for their customers with the help of new software.
 Secondly, they can design new types of insurance products.

-25-35 years old clients – starting a career and/or marriage – during this period of life people need the highest level of insurance which covers basic protection like life value and general family income
+25-35 years old clients – starting a career and/or marriage – during this period of life, people need the highest level of insurance, which covers basic protection like life value and general family income

 35-45 years old clients – growing income and/or family – on this stage, people usually need insurance for business planning purposes like buying/selling, deferred compensation, business succession, etc. It also comprises tax-advanced strategies, private placement life insurance, and access to an increase in policy cash value, etc.